adamfoneil/BranchTagger/readme.md

 }
 ```

-In your workflow, have a step like this:
+In your workflow, make sure you have
+- `fetch-depth: 2` in your checkout step.
+This has to do with ensuring the detection of true changes vs merely a change to the version tracker has occurred.
+- runs with `permissions, contents: write` because this action will push a tag to your repo
+- a step like this

 ```yaml
 - name: Set version tag